Meet the 2025 Fellows

 Translational Scientist & Inclusive Mentor

-Based in California, Dr. Julie Huang is Associate Scientific Director at Neurocrine Biosciences, where she leads translational medicine programs targeting neurological and endocrine disorders.
-A Stanford PhD, Caltech alum, and Fulbright Fellow, she has spent over 15 years mentoring first-generation and women-in-science leaders through organizations like Women in Bio and ScholarMatch.
-Julie bridges immunology, neurodegeneration, and clinical development with a focus on advancing equity and human-centered science.
+Based in California, Dr. Julie Huang is Associate Scientific Director of Translational Medicine at Neurocrine Biosciences, where she leads programs targeting neurological and endocrine disorders.
+A Stanford PhD, Caltech alum, and Fulbright Fellow, she combines expertise in immunology, neurodegeneration, and clinical development with a commitment to equity and human-centered science.
+Through nonprofit leadership, Julie has mentored 50+ women and first-generation students fostering their growth as future STEM leaders.

 • Elaine Jiang - Global Women Asia 2025 Fellow